coderitter/knight-form/README.md

 ReactForm.render(form)
 ```

-After the user hits the submit button, create an object out of your form.
+Create an object out of your form.

 ```typescript
 var object = form.toObject()